Home ||| Bulk Cargo ||| Planning ||| Care ||| Safety||| Self unloaders

 - Maintaining proper hydraulic line pressures on the gates.

-- Careful monitoring of the belt load meter settings in the CCR when operating at maximum
+- Careful monitoring of the belt load meter settings in the CCR when operating at maximum capacity.

 - Frequent inspection of the system to identify any malfunction.